-Born Nov.
-11, 1821 in Moscow, Russia, Fyodor Dostoyevsky was educated at home until 1833.
+Born on November 11, 1821, in Moscow, Russia, Fyodor Dostoyevsky was educated at home until 1833.
 He studied to be a military engineer, but shortly after graduating decided to become a writer.
 He experienced traumatic events, including a mock execution and exile.
 His work explored the human condition and is credited with shaping existentialism.
 Crime and Punishment is one of his most well-known novels.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!